CARES Act Provider Relief Fund: For Providers

 Provider Relief Fund Application and Attestation Portal

-This portal is currently open to recipients who have received a payment from the Phase 2 General Distribution, including Medicaid, CHIP, dental, certain Medicare and other providers.
+This portal is currently open to recipients who have received a payment from the Phase 2 and/or Phase 3 General Distributions.

 CARES Act Provider Relief Fund Attestation Portal